The Syllabus

 Week 5: March 3

-In-class: Discuss the Kamala Harris profile and talk about interview techniques.
+In-class: Discuss the Kamala Harris profile and Proust Questionnaire — and talk about interview techniques.
 Photo tutorial.
 Pitch ideas for your profile subject

 Up Next:

-First draft of your 700-800 word profile (w/photo and a quote from someone about your subject) will be due TK.
+First draft of your 800 word profile (w/photo and a quote from someone about your subject) will be due Sunday March 15 @ 11:59.
+Goes in this folder.

 Week 6: March 10:

-Again, first draft of your profile due: Friday March 13 @ 11:59 PM & we will agree on a deadline for final version.
+Again, first draft of your profile due: Monday March 16 @ 11:59 PM & we will agree on a deadline for final version.
+Feel free to submit it earlier.

-What’s due in class on March 17: come with a fleshed out verbal pitch for your #s story with sources for data.
+No class on Tuesday March 17, but fleshed out pitch for your #s story with sources for data will be due at the end of the day.

 Week 7: March 17